A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 On moving day, make sure you have plans for any young children or pets to be out of the way while the movers pack your items.
 It can be difficult to watch other people pack up your household goods, but trust the process.
 The military movers will go from room to room and pack, label, and inventory everything they put into the boxes.
 You can’t help them pack, because if anything is broken during this process, the movers are accountable.

 This doesn’t mean you just have to stand there, though!
-Lots of military members recommend making your own inventory (ideally ahead of time) of your items and including pictures to document the condition they’re in.
+Lots of military members recommend making your own inventory (ideally, ahead of time) and including pictures to document the condition of everything.
 The movers will make note of the condition of your items on their inventory, though, which you are allowed to review before signing off.
 If you do not agree with the condition they marked, make sure it’s documented in the notes.
-The movers will provide you with a signed copy of the inventory before they leave, as well.
+The military movers will also provide you with a signed copy of the inventory before they leave.

 Depending on your household size, packing and loading can take a good amount of time.
 The key is patience and ensuring you’re documenting the condition of your items.
 Once your items are packed and loaded, and you’ve signed off on the inventory, your items will be weighed and then transported to your new station.
 You can either have them delivered straight to your new home or to storage, depending on your schedule and what you’ve arranged with the moving company.